dangne/my-dotfiles/README.md

-# my-vimrc
-My .vimrc file for personal use.
+My basic and kinda lame .vimrc file for personal use, nothing too advance.